Jeremiah Minard was born in about 1841 in Preston County, VA (later WV), the son of Burket and Susan (Hartzell) Minerd.

 In about 1869, suffering from his wartime wounds, Jeremiah was awarded a pension from the federal government as compensation, totaling $4 per month.
 He drew these payments for the rest of his life.
 Interestingly, an authority no less than the New York Times noted that many former Confederates who had switched sides were receiving money from the federal government.
 In 1894, the Times reported that "It is a fact not generally known that a large number of ex-Confederate soldiers and sailors who deserted, or who, while prisoners of war, took the oath of allegiance to the United States, enlisted in the Union Army, and, receiving disabilities while in the line of duty as Federal soldiers, are now drawing pensions....
 Several regiments were also enlisted from among the Confederate prisoners at Sandusky, Columbus, Camp Chase, Johnson's Island, Fort Delaware, and other military prisons."

-When the federal census was taken in 1870, "Jeremiah Minerd" -- the only man in America by that name -- made his home in Newark, Essex County, NJ.
-At the time, he was age 29 (the same age as our man) and married to 33-year-old Susan.
-Jeremiah listed his birthplace as Maryland and his occupation as working in a saw mill.
+When the federal census was taken in 1870, "Jeremiah Minerd" -- the only man in America by that name -- made his home in Newark, NJ.
+At the time, he was age 29 and Susan 33.
+His birthplace was recorded as Maryland and his occupation as working in a saw mill.

-Jeremiah's mental health declined precipitously in the years after returning home, and he was diagnosed with epilepsy.
+Jeremiah's mental health declined precipitously, and he was diagnosed with epilepsy.
 On May 20, 1872, at the age of 32, he was admitted to the New Jersey Home for Disabled Soldiers.
 One surgeon working for the Home wrote that Jeremiah "Has lost nearly the whole of the right hand since the war."
 He apparently was in and out of the Home during the 1870s, often treated as an outpatient.
 But he was taken to the County Insane Asylum on May 19, 1879.

-The 1880 census has two records for Jeremiah.
+The 1880 census lists Jeremiah twice.
 The first shows him, Susan and their adopted two-year-old daughter Nettie (1878- ? ) residing in a home on the north side of East Kinney Street in Newark.
 Tragically, it states that the 39-year-old Jeremiah was an "engineer" who had "lost his right hand, became insane" and was "in Essex County insane retreat, is like a child."
 The record again states that Jeremiah was born in Maryland and that his adopted daughter was a native of Pennsylvania.
 The other 1880 census record lists him as a resident of the Essex County Asylum for the Insane on Camden Street.
-In this record, he was marked as a "carpenter," born in West Virginia, with his father a native of Pennsylvania and his mother of Virginia -- facts that more closely match our Jeremiah's.
+In this record, he was marked as a "carpenter," born in West Virginia, with his father a native of Pennsylvania and his mother of Virginia -- facts that closely match our Jeremiah's.

 [In 2014, an effort was made to examine Jeremiah's old hometown newspaper, the Preston County Journal, in the event it might have carried a notice of his death.
 The microfilm was found in the West Virginia Regional History Collection at West Virginia University, but it was mounted backward, and could not be fixed during the visit.]